Meet the Team

-Lara is one of our lovely receptionists.
+Lara is an invaluable part of our client services team, woking on reception.
 She brings with her a wealth of customer service experience, having worked many years in the retail and fitness industries, as well as having previously studied veterinary nursing.

 Lara also works as a dance and fitness instructor, and is herself a talented dancer/choreographer and contortionist.
 She is passionate about animal care and people, so she loves having the opportunity to work with our wonderful clients and their pets.

 Lara shares her home with a gorgeous, ball-obsessed wheaten Border Collie named Bailey.

 Suzanne grew up in the Blue Mountains, Mid North Coast and South Coast of NSW, surrounded by a menagerie of animals, including cats, dogs, rabbits, mice, ducks and even a baby lamb.
 Suzanne has lived in The Inner West of Sydney since 1976.
 She has 3 adult children and 2 grandchildren, all of whom are animal lovers.